 Ionizing radiation (as used in x-rays) is not used in Ultrasound and therefore the radiation exposure to the patient is nil.
 The procedure is very safe and will not cause any pain.

 Types of Ultrasound Scan

-This is the most common type of ultrasound, which creates a series of flat 2-dimensional cross-section image of the tissue being scanned.
+2D Ultrasound is the most common type of ultrasound, it creates a series of flat 2-dimensional cross-section image of the tissue being scanned.
 The images from a 2D ultrasound are black and white and have the same kind of detail as a photographic negative.
-Doctors use 2D ultrasound regularly throughout pregnancy to check the fetus, assess amniotic fluid and look for birth defects.
+The 2D ultrasound is frequently used throughout pregnancy to check the fetus and look for birth defects.

 Recently, 4-D or dynamic 3-D scanners are in the market.
 By updating 3D ultrasound images in quick succession, 4d ultrasound pictures are created.
-Due to addition of time as fourth dimension, the picture looks more realistic.
-To be able to look at the face and movement of unborn baby excites the parent and hence creates a parent – baby bond, although health advisors cautions against using scans for such purposes.
+Due to the addition of time as the fourth dimension, the picture looks more realistic.

-A Doppler ultrasound emits high frequency sound waves to see how the blood flows through a blood vessel, usually the ones that supply blood to arms and legs.
+In order to see how the blood flows through a blood vessel, doppler ultrasound emits high-frequency sound waves, usually the ones that supply blood to arms and legs.

 - Blood clots

 - Heart valve defects or congenital heart disease

 - Bulging or narrowing of arteries

 - A blocked artery